Coughing after running is relatively common in runners of all abilities. Learn potential causes and how to prevent it.

 When it comes to cardiovascular exercise, running is one of the top picks for fitness enthusiasts of all levels.
-Not only does it burn calories, strengthen your heart, and improve endurance, but it also reduces your risk of mortality.
+Not only does it burn calories, strengthen your heart, and improve endurance, it also lowers your risk of mortality.

 With all these fantastic benefits, you might be wondering why a bout of coughing may accompany your outdoor running excursions.